Lawyers representing professionals in relation to criminal allegations

 What sets Olliers apart from many criminal defence firms is the proactive approach we adopt during a criminal investigation.
 We understand the stress and anxiety a criminal investigation can cause.
 Prior to and following an interview under caution, our team will do everything it can to keep to a minimum the likelihood of a client under investigation being charged with a criminal offence.

-We frequently represent those facing allegations of a sexual nature, indecent image offences and allegations of domestic abuse.
+We frequently represent those facing allegations of a sexual nature, indecent image offences and allegations of domestic abuse including coercive and controlling behaviour.
 For many of our clients they have no prior involvement with the criminal justice system.

 Representation at the police station